abinaya15meenatchisundaram/Rust-Documentation/README.md

 This code will basically create a binary application hello_world project.
 In the created directory there will be a cargo.toml file which is the package file.

+## Macros
+The "format" macro is used in the code above to assign the variable values to the appropriate locations.
+Depending on the datatype, we could have simply supplied the variable name in Python to save the value.
+Here, we'll use "let" in front of the variable name.